orleven/Tentacle/README.md

 py -3 tentacle.py -m *                                    # Load all module of script path

 # Load target by iS/iN/iF/iT/iX/iE/gg/sd/ze/ff.
+# If you don't enter the target port, then it will try the default port number by server_type.
 py -3 tentacle.py -m script/info/web_status -iS www.examples.com             # Load target by url or host
 py -3 tentacle.py -m script/info/web_status -iN 192.168.111.0/24             # Load target by network
 py -3 tentacle.py -m script/info/web_status -iF target.txt                   # Load target by file
 py -3 tentacle.py -m script/info/web_status -iT dcc54c3e1cc2c2e1             # Load target by recode's target